C. Y. O'Connor: Legacy

-O’Connor's greatest legacies are the Fremantle Inner Harbour and the Goldfields Water supply Scheme, which ranks as one of Australia's greatest engineering achievements.
+O'Connor's greatest legacies are the Fremantle Inner Harbour and the Goldfields Water supply Scheme, which ranks as one of Australia's greatest engineering achievements.

 The beach where O'Connor died was named after him and there is also a statue sculpted by Tony Jones, of him in the water there.

 The Monument to C. Y. O'Connor was built in 1911 and was designed by Pietro Porcelli.

 The novel The Drowner by Robert Drewe provides a fictionalised account of O'Connor and the building of the pipeline.

 On 7 December 1898, his daughter Eva married Sir George Julius at St John's Church, Fremantle.
 Julius was the first chairman of the Council for Scientific and Industrial Research (CSIR) which later became the CSIRO.

 His daughter Kathleen O'Connor was a successful and respected painter.

-The C. Y. O'Connor College of TAFE in Western Australia bears his name.
+The C. Y. O'Connor College of TAFE in Western Australia bears his in name.

 The Division of O'Connor, named after O'Connor, is an Australian Electoral Division in the state of Western Australia.
 Originally it encircled the area around Perth, from Geraldton on the Indian Ocean coast to Albany on the Southern Ocean coast.
 The electoral boundary was changed dramatically in 2008 (taking effect in 2010) and it now includes the Southern Wheatbelt and most of the Goldfields of Western Australia.

 A bronze statue of O'Connor by Pietro Porcelli stands in front of the Fremantle Port Authority buildings, commemorating O'Connor's achievements.

 O'Connor has also had a school named after him called O'Connor Primary School, in Kalgoorlie-Boulder.

 A song called 'C.Y.
 O'Connor' by a local Irish band based in Western Australian named The Healys was written in memory of the Irish Engineer.